beaver-factory/bootcamp_benchmark/README.md

 make dependency
 ```

-from either the root directory or a specific function app directory.
+from within the directory and virtual environment of either root or a specific function app.

 ## Prune Dependencies

-To check for surplus dependencies in your `requirements.txt` file, navigate to the function app directory and run
+To check for surplus dependencies in your `requirements.txt` file, navigate to the function app directory, activate the virtual environment and run

 ```bash
 make prune